bram2w/baserow/docs/guides/installation/install-on-heroku.md

 dyno's.
 Every worker needs around 512MB ram, so a standard x1 dyno should have one worker, a standard x2 can have 2 workers and a performance M can have 4.

+### Postgres

+By default, we are using the `heroku-postgresql:hobby-dev` addon because that supports 10k rows for free.
+If you need more rows, you need to upgrade that addon.

-## Redis
+### Redis

-By default, we are using the `stackhero-redis:test` addon because that addon supports 100 connections for free.
-The other free official Heroku Redis `heroku-redis:hobby` addon only supports 20 which is not enough.
-In order to figure out how many connections you would need, you can do DYNO COUNT * BASEROW_AMOUNT_OF_WORKERS * 25.
+By default, we are using the `heroku-redis:hobby` addon because that addon supports 20 connections for free.
+If you are scaling up, you need more connections which means you need to upgrade that plan.
+In order to  figure out how many connections you would need, you can do DYNO COUNT * BASEROW_AMOUNT_OF_WORKERS * 20.

-It is possible to switch to the `heroku-redis:hobby` addon.
-In order to do so, you must install that addon and then remove the `stackhero-redis:test`.
-Baserow automatically recognizes the Config Vars and will connect to the right Redis server.

-> The `heroku-redis:hobby` does not allow enough connection.
-You would need at least
-> `heroku-redis:premium-0` if you have one dyno with one worker.

 ## Custom Domain